almazgimaev/sly-blog-multi-image-annotation-/README.md

 🌟 Simple multi-view annotation pipeline:

 1. Prepare images for import.
 2. Import images using [Import images groups](https://ecosystem.supervisely.com/apps/import-images-groups?utm_source=blog) app.
 It will automatically assign tags and group images by these tags.
-(Alternatively, you can manually upload images and assign string type tag to each image you want to group).
+Alternatively, you can manually upload images and assign string type tag to each image you want to group.
 3. Annotate efficiently with AI-assistance or manual tools.

 ## Step 1.
 Prepare Images for Import